brson/toolchain-horizons/blogpost-claude-synth.md

 # How dependencies destroy your Rust MSRV

-During a recent project to get the [Rust client](https://github.com/tigerbeetle/tigerbeetle/tree/main/src/clients/rust) for the [TigerBeetle database](https://tigerbeetle.com/) ready for production,
+I was working on the [Rust client](https://github.com/tigerbeetle/tigerbeetle/tree/main/src/clients/rust) for the [TigerBeetle database](https://tigerbeetle.com/), getting it ready for production, when I hit the familiar wall of MSRV determination.
-I went through the familiar process of establishing the minimum supported version of the Rust toolchain (MSRV) the crate could support.

-It usually goes something like this:

-1. Start with the oldest toolchain you can reasonably support
-2. Try to build with progressively older toolchains
+You know the drill:
-3. Hit compiler errors or dependency incompatibilities
-4. Settle on whatever version actually builds
-5. Watch your MSRV creep forward as dependencies update
+start optimistically with an ancient toolchain, binary search your way up through compiler errors and dependency failures, settle on whatever actually builds, then watch your MSRV creep forward anyway as your dependencies update under you.

-What I found was, in hindsight, not surprising - yet it felt surprisingly revelatory at the time, even though I've gone through this process numerous times:
+I had this moment of clarity - one of those things that's obvious in retrospect but hits you sideways anyway, even after doing it a dozen times:

 > If you use any Rust dependencies, even as dev-dependencies, you are committing to supporting only 2-3 years of Rust toolchains.

-You will likely be chasing toolchain upgrades to stay in that 2-3 year window.
+And you will spend time chasing toolchain upgrades to stay in that window.

-Whether this is good or bad I'm not sure.
+Is this good or bad?
+I don't know.
-I generally think healthy projects should keep their toolchains upgraded.
+I believe healthy projects should keep their toolchains upgraded.
-But _only_ being _able_ to support two years of toolchains feels kinda offensive to me.
+But _only_ being able to support two years of toolchains feels kinda offensive to me, especially for a language that prides itself on stability guarantees.

-I eventually settled on the minimum supported version being Rust 1.63, from August 2022, about 2.5 years prior to publication.
+I settled on Rust 1.63, from August 2022, about 2.5 years before publication.
-This appears to be something like the median consensus of the crate ecosystem, and pushing past that requires increasing effort.
+This appears to be the median consensus of the ecosystem right now.
+Pushing past it requires increasing effort, and at some point you just give up.

-I decided to measure exactly how much each dependency restricts your toolchain horizon.
+But I wanted to know: exactly how much does each dependency cost?

 ## The experiment

-I took 29 foundational Rust crates (stuff like `serde`, `rand`, `futures`, `log` - the kind of things everybody uses) and for each one I created a minimal project with that single dependency.
-Then I used binary search to find the oldest Rust toolchain that could compile it.
+I took 29 foundational Rust crates - the usual suspects like `serde`, `rand`, `futures`, `log`, the kind of things that show up in every `Cargo.toml` - and for each one created a minimal project with that single dependency.
+Then I binary searched through Rust's release history to find the oldest toolchain that could compile it.

-For comparison, I also tested a control project with zero dependencies.
+For comparison, I tested a control project with zero dependencies.

 The setup:
 - Edition 2018
-- Latest stable version specs (like `"1"` for serde, `"0.3"` for futures)
+- Latest stable version specs (`"1"` for serde, `"0.3"` for futures)
 - Binary search over all stable Rust releases from 1.0.0 to 1.90.0
 - Each toolchain can generate its own lockfile, but uses the same manifest

+I wrote some quick automation to do the binary search, and honestly I should have done this years ago.
+It's satisfying to just let the computer tell you the answer instead of guessing.

 ## The results